 If you are able to keep temperatures low in your dryer and hit cure temp* closer to 260°, you can keep the dyes in the polyester fabrics from bleeding into your inks.
 To briefly summarize why this happens, most polyester fabric’s dye/temperature is set between 270°-300°.
 When the polyester thread hits the temperature range again, the dyes return to a gaseous state and are absorbed by the plastisol inks.
 This is why there are low bleed inks on the market.

-- The rate that plastisol ink absorbs heat.
+The rate at that plastisol ink absorbs heat.
 Some colors will heat up faster than others as they absorb infrared heat waves more readily.

-- The thickness of your ink deposit.
+The thickness of your ink deposit.
 As we all know, thicker ink deposits take longer to cure than thinner ink deposits.
-A longer dwell time is needed to reach full-cure through the whole ink layer.
+A longer dwell time is needed to reach a full cure through the whole ink layer.
 Heat/IR waves take time to penetrate and heat up the ink.

-- The length of your tunnel.
+The length of your tunnel.
 Curing ink is about temperature and time.
 It takes time for the entire ink layer to heat up and reach cure temp.
-The faster and hotter you run, the greater your chance to not reach full cure temp at the bottom of the ink layer.
+The faster and hotter you run, the greater your chance of not reaching full cure temp at the bottom of the ink layer.

 Ink degradant or press wash.